onflow/flow/agendas/2024/sprint-kickoff/2024-04-26-Flow-Sprint-Kickoff.md

 ### Team Wins 🎉

 - First TN state migrated with both Atree inlining and C1.0 bootstrapped on Migration Testnet & passed Epoch transition.
 Atree inlining reduced the EN memory usage from ~280GB to 132GB - 54% reduction in memory usage!
+[Jan]
+- Cross-VM bridge is code complete (save for more testing) and also deployed to PreviewNet!
+Contract audit starts next Monday!
+[Greg]
+-

 ### General updates